macgamers/playable-games/README.md

-# Windows Games Playable on Apple Silicon
+# Windows Games Playable on macOS

-Windows games that are playable on Apple silicon macs using CrossOver, Parallels, and other methods.
+Windows games that have been tested and are playable on macOS using CrossOver, Parallels, and other methods.
 Know which games are likely to work for you before installing or buying.

 **This list is automatically generated daily from the [MacGamers.org](https://macgamers.org/) database of user submitted game reports.**